rage/java-programming/data/osa-1/7-ohjelmointi-yhteiskunnassa.md

 <!-- Kurssin jälkeen yksinkertainenkin ohjeistus kuten  "_Osta kaksi maitoa.
 Mikäli kaupassa on appelsiineja, osta neljä._" saa uusia sävyjä.
 Vaikka ihmiselle viesti on selvä, tietokone saattaisi päätyä ostamaan neljä maitoa. -->

-After the course, the most simple instructions, such as "_Buy two milks.
-If the shop has oranges, buy four._" are viewed in a new light.
-Although the message may be clear to a human, a computer might end up buying four milks.
+After the course, the most simple instructions, such as "_Buy two cartons of milk.
+If the shop has oranges, buy four of them._" are viewed in a new light.
+Although the message may be clear to a human, a computer might end up buying four cartons of milk.

 <!-- Mukavaa, että olet lähtenyt mukaan tälle matkalle! -->